Trial of Oscar Pistorius: Text messages

-Claims of arguing
+Claims of Arguing

 The prosecution tried to show that Pistorius and Steenkamp were heard arguing prior to the shooting.
 The state’s first witness, Michelle Burger, lived 177 metres away from Pistorius' house but claimed to hear Steenkamp screaming from behind the closed toilet door.

-Acoustic engineer Ivan Lin testified that tests suggested that if Steenkamp was screaming in Pistorius’ toilet, it was "very unlikely" that the screams would be audible or intelligible from 177 m away, and that "although we can typically distinguish male and female screams, you cannot do so reliably, without exception".
-Pistorius's lawyer, Barry Roux suggested to Michelle Burger that Pistorius was so upset, his voice became high pitched and that he sounded like a woman when he screamed.
-Roux also said it impossible for Steenkamp to have cried out after the shots, because she was shot in the head and had brain damage.
+Acoustic engineer Ivan Lin testified that tests suggested that if Steenkamp was screaming in Pistorius' toilet, it was "very unlikely" that the screams would be audible or intelligible from 177 m away, and that "although we can typically distinguish male and female screams, you cannot do so reliably, without exception".
+Pistorius's lawyer Barry Roux suggested to Michelle Burger that Pistorius was so upset, his voice became high pitched and that he sounded like a woman when he screamed.
+Roux also said it was impossible for Steenkamp to have cried out after the shots because she was shot in the head and had brain damage.

-A number of other witnesses also claimed they heard a woman's screams and gunshots on the night Steenkamp died.
+A number of other witnesses claimed they heard a woman's screams and gunshots on the night Steenkamp died.
 The defence cross examined these witnesses, attempting to establish that, in fact, this was Pistorius screaming for help and that the "explosive sounds" came from the door to the toilet being battered down.
-This argument was bolstered on 6 May, by a married couple who lived next to Pistorius's house, testifying that they both heard a man crying loudly in a high-pitched voice and calling three times for help.
+This argument was bolstered on 6 May by a married couple who lived next to Pistorius's house, testifying that they both heard a man crying loudly in a high-pitched voice and calling three times for help.
 Another immediate neighbour testified that she heard a man crying, describing the sounds as a "cry of pain".

 Pistorius' mental state

 Level of distress

-Throughout the court proceedings, Pistorius had numerous emotional outbursts, including crying, howling and vomiting.
-When asked in court to explain what happened, he cried loudly, "his body racked with sobs".
+Throughout the court proceedings, Pistorius had numerous emotional outbursts, including crying, howling, and vomiting.
+When asked in court to explain what happened, he cried loudly "his body racked with sobs".
 Masipa temporarily adjourned proceedings to allow him to calm down.
-Yvette van Schalkwyk, a social worker and probation officer was assigned to Pistorius after he shot dead his girlfriend.
-She testified that he was heartbroken and genuinely sorry for what Reeva Steenkamp's parents were going through.
-She said that in February 2013 she sat with him in the cells during his bail appearance, where he vomited twice and cried 80% of the time.
+Yvette van Schalkwyk, a social worker and probation officer, was assigned to Pistorius after he shot dead his girlfriend.
+She testified that he was heartbroken and genuinely sorry for what Steenkamp's parents were going through.
+She said that in February 2013 she sat with him in the cells during his bail appearance, where he vomited twice and cried 80 percent of the time.
 She said he was in mourning, suffering emotionally, and that Pistorius told her he missed Steenkamp a great deal.
-"He loved her. ..
-He couldn't think what her parents must be going through" she said.
+She said: "He loved her. ...
+He couldn't think what her parents must be going through."

-However, Prosecutor Gerrie Nel, known as a "bull terrier" for his aggressive interrogations, claimed Pistorius hadn't shown any remorse and accused Pistorius of "getting emotional (in court) because you're getting frustrated because your version [of events] is improbable."
+Prosecutor Gerrie Nel, known as a "bull terrier" for his aggressive interrogations, claimed Pistorius had not shown any remorse and accused Pistorius of "getting emotional (in court) because you're getting frustrated because your version [of events] is improbable."